dyne/Zenroom/docs/article/views/decode_language_patterns.md

 The conclusion of this section is best described adopting once again the DSL terminology and the patterns established by Fowler.
 The DECODE smart-rule language is an external DSL implemented using a Syntax-Directed Translation.
 Its Semantic Model leads to coarse-grained tasks to be executed on the network, perhaps following a Dependency Network approach.

-A tempting alternative can be that of a Production Rule System, but this way we'd risk to hide too much the internal processes in DECODE, which should be transparent and comprehensible to anyone with a beginner knowledge of programming.
+A tempting alternative can be that of a Production Rule System, but this way we would hide too much the internal processes in DECODE, which should be transparent and comprehensible to anyone with a beginner knowledge of programming.

-An addition to this approach can be that of equipping the language with tools for constraint programming and even a context of Satisfiability Modulo Theories (SMT) to check satisfying Program Termination Proofs.
+An addition to this approach can be that of equipping the language with tools for constraint programming and even a context of Satisfiability Modulo Theories [@barrett2009satisfiability] to check satisfying Program Termination Proofs [@bonfante2001algorithms].